 What happens if I miss a dose (Levo Dromoran)?

-Since levorphanol is sometimes used as needed, you may not be on a dosing schedule.
-If you are using the medication regularly, take the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since levorphanol is taken as needed, you may not be on a dosing schedule.
+If you are taking the medication regularly, take the missed dose as soon as you remember.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not take extra medicine to make up the missed dose.

 What happens if I overdose (Levo Dromoran)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of levorphanol can be fatal.

 What should I avoid while taking levorphanol (Levo Dromoran)?

-Do not drink alcohol while you are using levorphanol.
+Do not drink alcohol while you are using this medication.
 Dangerous side effects or death can occur when alcohol is combined with levorphanol.
 Check your food and medicine labels to be sure these products do not contain alcohol.

 What other drugs will affect levorphanol (Levo Dromoran)?

-Do not take levorphanol with other narcotic pain medications, sedatives, tranquilizers, muscle relaxers, or other medicines that can make you sleepy or slow your breathing.
+You should not take levorphanol with any other narcotic pain medications, sedatives, tranquilizers, sleeping pills, muscle relaxers, or other medicines that can make you sleepy or slow your breathing.
 Dangerous side effects may result.
+Tell your doctor if you regularly use any of these medications, or medicine for seizures, depression, or anxiety.

 There may be other drugs that can interact with levorphanol.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.